Becoming a pet parent is an exciting time.

 Posing such a significant risk to the health of your pet, heartworms can be a frightening prospect.
 Fortunately, there are things that you can do to keep your furbaby safe.

 Choosing the right preventative is the single most important thing that you can do to protect your pet against heartworms.
-There is a reason why heartworm medication must be prescribed by a licensed vet – they are not necessarily suitable for all breeds and size of pet.
-Many of them will also protect your pet against other parasites, including fleas, ticks and other types of worm.
+There is a reason why heartworm medication must be prescribed by a licensed vet – they are not necessarily suitable for all breeds and sizes of pets.
+Many of them will also protect your pet against other parasites, including fleas, ticks, and other types of worms.

 Your vet is the best person to help you decide which heartworm preventative is right for your pet.
 They know your pet’s medical history and, assuming you have her usual preventative care logged with them, will know whether combination heartworm preventatives are appropriate or suitable.
 Your vet will also be able to check if you are happy with the way your chosen preventative needs to be administered.
 Some come in the form of chewable tablets, others as spot-on treatments.
 There is also one option available as an injection.
 It is important to make sure you are comfortable and confident in administering the preventative as otherwise, there is a risk that your pet won’t receive the full dose.
 This could put her at risk of catching heartworms.

-Our experienced veterinary team at Stewart Animal Clinic understand the importance of protecting your beloved pet against heartworms and would be happy to offer their advice and support.
-Please contact our full-service veterinary hospital in Warrior, AL at 205-351-0400 and schedule an appointment today.
+Our experienced veterinary team at Stewart Animal Clinic understands the importance of protecting your beloved pet against heartworms and would be happy to offer their advice and support.
+Please contact our full-service veterinary hospital in Warrior, AL at (205) 647-8140 and schedule an appointment today.